Queenstown Tasmania : A feature packed town at the end of urbanisation.

 A minor rush ensued and at least a dozen more claims were soon pegged.
 This first settlement at 'Lynches show' was established about a mile north of what would later become Lynchford.

-Within a year a 15 mile cartway was established from near the former colonial site of Farm Cove on Macquarie harbour to Lynches.
+A cartway was established from near the former colonial site of Farm Cove on Macquarie harbour, through the valley between Mt Sorell and Mt Darwin into Huon and King Billy pine rich rainforest then crossing the King River to the settlement around the King River Gold mine.
 This enabled tools, equipment and crushing machinery to be laboriously bullocked inland to the by then several established Piners and Miners shows.
 This first cartway into the Queen River valley would become known as the Lynch/Currie route.

-The King River Gold Mine water powered 10 head stamp battery could be heard throughout the Queen River valley as it crushed quartzite ore.
+The heavy mechanical sounds of the King River Gold Mine water powered 10 head stamp battery could be heard throughout the Queen River valley as it crushed quartzite ore.
 Several other shows would soon begin crushing ores with water powered stamps.

 Early 1883, brothers Bill and Mick McDonough (also known as the Cooney Boys) with Steve Karlson would form the trio that began mining Gold on the eastern flank of the ridge between Mt Lyell and Mt Owen.
 There, around a dark ironstone outcrop that looked as if it had been blown up from inside the ground and hence named the Iron Blow, they pegged a claim and formed the Mt Lyell mining company.

 Others would soon buy in.
-Dixon, a famed packer who reputedly could carry half his weight from the Harbour to Lyell in a day!
+Dixon, a respected packer who reputedly could carry half his weight from the Harbour to Lyell in a day!
 And James Crotty, who believed that more Gold would occur at depth.
 Mr FO Henry accepted shares in lieu as payment for supplying equipment.
 The nearby encampments at the bottom of the ridge line quickly became a township simply called Lyell, the Miners town.
-(Would be re-named Gormanston in 1893 to honor newly appointed Governor, Lord Viscount Gormanston, Jenico Preston)
+The Tasmanian government extended the packway from Lynches around the face of Mt Owen to connect with this promising new show.

 1893, Anthony Edward Bowes Kelly, after speculating around the Zeehan silver boom would visit The Blow and realise it to be a significant Copper deposit.
 Without divulging vital information to the incumbent stakeholders (most notably Mr James Crotty) he proceeded to amass shares and when a majority holding was attained, transformed this early effort into the Copper mining Mt Lyell Mining & Railway Company.